Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: GESI prediction of OAs' SI scores using YNH parameters

-Then, we averaged the difference between the predicted and subjective SIs across SNRs, and calculated the correlation between that average and either the PTA4 or $L_{ps}$.
+Then, we averaged the residuals between the predicted and subjective SIs across SNRs, and calculated the correlation between that average and either the PTA4 or $L_{ps}$.
 These results are shown in the bottom two rows of Table~\ref{table:CorrSI_HLTMTF}.
 The correlation coefficients for the PTA4 were less than 0.02 for both ``Unpro'' and ``IRM'', and no significant differences were observed.
-Therefore, the differences were uncorrelated with the PTA4, which confirms the above assumption.
+Therefore, the residuals were uncorrelated with the PTA4.
 This suggests that the GESI prediction absorbed the effects of the peripheral HL.
-Thus, the difference can be assumed to reflect the effects of the processes beyond the periphery.
+Therefore, it can be assumed that the residual reflects the effects of processes beyond those modeled by GESI.

 The correlation coefficients for $L_{ps}$ were approximately -0.5, though they were not statistically significant.
 However, a trend toward significance was observed ($p = 0.057$ and $p = 0.064$).
 This may have become apparent because the effects of the peripheral HL was eliminated.
-Although GESI incorporates the TMTF, its effect was limited~\citep{yamamoto2025predicting}.
+Although GESI incorporates the TMTF, its effect was limited as reported by \cite{yamamoto2025predicting}.
 Consequently, it appears insufficient for achieving complete decorrelation, unlike in the PTA4 case.
 Further investigation through GESI refinement is necessary in this regard.

+As a result, we were able to eliminate the effects of hearing level (PTA4) by calculating the residuals between the subjective and objective SI scores predicted by GESI with YNH parameters.
+This may allow us to examine other factors more accurately.
+We consider this to be a major contribution of this study.